NBA: Which Teams Improved Themselves The Most With Their Trade Deadline Deals?

 Give Up: Andrew Nicholson, Marcus Thornton and 2017 first rounder (protected)

 The Wizards biggest need heading in the All-Star break was to improve their bench.
-Washington couldn’t have hoped to do much better than their haul of Bogdanovic and McCullough.
+Washington couldn’t of hoped to do much better than their haul of Bogdanovic and McCullough.
 Bogdanovic has good height with his best attribute being that of a scorer.
 He has improved in each of his first three seasons.
 McCullough is a young, athletic power forward with upside.
 Both players are under team control next season, which was reportedly an important part of the deal.

 4. New Orleans Pelicans